Inference Architecture

 Overview

 Inference in MLMP is provided by a single application server (duodecillion.ti.bfh.ch) in front of a pool of six Mac Studio machines that host the actual models.
 The application server runs Open WebUI and LiteLLM, which together handle authentication, access token management, request routing, and usage tracking.
-The Mac Studios run models via Exo and LM Studio.
+All Mac Studios run models via LM Studio.

 At a high level: